 Potential drivers of particles reaching the seafloor were explored at both the original sampling resolution and at daily scales.
 Before analyses, each variable was assessed for normality and homoscedasticity, transformed as appropriate, and outliers (Cook’s D>0.025) trimmed.
 Akaike’s information criteria (AICC) was used to select explanatory variables for inclusion in each model.
 For variables with tolerance values less than 0.1, indicating collinearity, only the strongest variable was retained in final models.
-The 20-minute resolution echosounder metrics along with fluorescence measured in carbon samples, and tidal height and change in tidal height over the previous 20 minutes (National Oceanic and Atmospheric Administration Station 9413450, Monterey, CA) were used as explanatory variables of attenuance in the carbon trap in a best-subsets linear regression model.
+The 20-minute resolution echosounder metrics along with fluorescence measured in particle samples, and tidal height and change in tidal height over the previous 20 minutes (National Oceanic and Atmospheric Administration Station 9413450, Monterey, CA) were used as explanatory variables of attenuance flux in the sediment trap in a best-subsets linear regression model.
 Regression was repeated, offsetting the acoustic variables relative to attenuance in 2-hour steps up to 50 hours to identify the lag between observed animal processes in the water column and export of carbon at the seafloor.
 Data were then aligned using the best-fit lag before calculating daily metrics for each data set.
-Daily explanatory metrics were used to predict average daily attenuance and diel variability in attenuance using both best subset multiple linear regressions and generalized additive models.
+Daily explanatory metrics were used to predict average daily attenuance flux and diel variability in attenuance flux using both best subset multiple linear regressions and generalized additive models.

-To aid in data interpretation and intercomparison, attenuance was converted to an estimate of carbon flux following Estapa et al. (2024).
+To aid in data interpretation and intercomparison, attenuance flux was converted to an estimate of carbon flux (mg C m-2 d-1) following Estapa et al. (2024).
 In addition to the total carbon flux each day, the proportion of the daily carbon flux accounted for by the twice daily peaks was estimated as the difference between the daily average flux and the average flux measured outside of the twice daily peak periods, leaving a 1-hour margin around each peak (12 hours of data each day: 0600-1300 and 2000-0100).
 The difference between the average and background flux was normalized to a fraction of the total daily flux.
 Linear regression was used to explore the potential relationship between the average daily carbon flux and the proportion accounted for by diel peaks.

 Results

 The total abundance of midwater animals, their vertical structure, and their diel vertical movement varied over the study period with considerable changes sometimes observed between adjacent days (Figure 1A).
-Attenuance varied both within and between days (Figure 1B) with changes apparent as a function of time of day (Figure 2).
+Attenuance flux varied both within and between days (Figure 1B) with changes apparent as a function of time of day (Figure 2).
 Two peaks and two nulls in attenuance were observed daily.
 The timing of these peaks remained relatively consistent throughout the study period and accounted for, on average, 29% of daily carbon flux (standard deviation=0.21, 95% CI [1.7,73.9]).
 The mean daily estimated carbon flux during the study period was 0.27 gCm-2d-1 ± 0.10, (standard deviation=0.10, 95% CI [0.12,0.51]).
 There was no significant linear relationship between daily total carbon flux and the proportion accounted for in the twice daily peaks (f=0.64; df=1,91; p=0.43).
-Spectral analysis showed two dominant peaks in both the attenuance and scattering depth data (Figure 3).
+Spectral analysis showed two dominant peaks in both the attenuance flux and scattering depth data (Figure 3).
 Each time series showed a strong peak at 12 hours and another at 24 hours, characteristic of a repeating, twice-daily pattern in each record.